Logo Text Blaze

 {click}

-Summary: Simulates a click on the currently focused element on the webpage.
+Summary: Simulates a click on any element on any open webpage.

 Sample Usage